NiklasBliemel/SuperFitPlotter/README.md

 - mark Points with simple Mouse click / delete mark with right click
 - dragg marks and legend to desired place

-install required modules with "pip install -r requirements.txt"
+install required modules with "pip install -r requirements.txt" and run main.py

 Have fun!!